 My regular grocery store also stocks the same brand of “fresh” noodles that I buy at the Asian market in their freezer section.
 Honestly, when they’re defrosted, they’re just as good as buying fresh.
 I defrost mine overnight in the refrigerator before using.

 If you’re unable to buy fresh or frozen, you can also use dried lo mein noodles.
 They will take closer to 5-6 minutes to boil to al dente.
-I often see them in the Asian section of the International aisle at the regular grocery store.
+I often see them in the International aisle at the regular grocery store.

 Regardless of the noodles you use, it’s important to make sure that you don’t overcook them when boiling.
 You want them to be tender, but not so soft that they’ll fall apart when you toss them with the rest of the ingredients.

 Fun read: want to learn more about Chinese egg noodle styles?
 Check out Chinese Noodles 101 from Serious Eats.